georgelele1/Comp9517Proj1/README.md

 ---

 ## 🚀 Training the Models
+Change the PKL file dict inside the train
 Both **Mask R-CNN** and **DeepLabv3** support flexible training parameters.
 Run the training script with desired arguments: